 Book Travel Through a Credit Card Portal and Go Somewhere New

 After spending the last year close to home, you may be ready for new scenery.
 Use those sign-up rewards to cross a travel destination off your bucket list.

 As mentioned above, redeeming Ultimate Rewards Points through the Chase travel portal can boost their value.
 In fact, if you’re a Sapphire Preferred® cardholder, points are worth 25% more when used this way.
 That means 100,000 points can be worth up to $1,250 on flights, hotels and more.

 However, travel portals for other credit card rewards programs, such as American Express Membership Rewards Points, don’t offer this perk.
 In that case, you may be better off with a different travel redemption strategy.

 Most major travel cards have partnering loyalty programs, many of which will allow you to transfer points on a one-to-one basis.
 Doing so can open up a world of new travel redemption opportunities.

 For instance, you may be able to squeeze 13 domestic American Airlines flights out of 100,000 points if you redeem them through the British Airways Avios program.
 Or you could fly in luxury to Asia by redeeming for a business class flight after transferring points to Singapore Airlines KrisFlyer program.

 Maybe you need a place to sleep.
 In that case, transfer your Chase Ultimate Rewards points to the World of Hyatt program.
-There, you can redeem points for two or three nights in a top-tier hotel or use them for as many of 20 nights at category 1 properties.
+There, you can redeem points for a night in a top-tier hotel or use them for as many as 12 nights at category 1 properties.

 Of course, not everyone wants to travel.
 Fortunately, there are other great ways to use your points.